This post is also available in: Melayu (Malay) 简体中文 (Chinese (Simplified))

 Companies must have at least RM1 in paid-up capital for company incorporation.

-Incorporation Process and Documents Needed
+Incorporation Process and Documents Required in Malaysia

 1. Documents/Information Needed